 Long-Duration Storage Development

-Use this section to discuss the activities the LSE is pursuing or intends to pursue to support the development of pumped storage, or other long-duration storage with similar attributes in time for the 2026 and 2030 needs.
+Use this section to discuss the activities the LSE is pursuing or intends to pursue to support the development of pumped storage, or other long-duration storage with similar attributes to meet medium- and long-term needs.
 The LSE should discuss the potential it sees and the efforts it has undertaken or will undertake.

 Out-of-State Wind Development

-Use this section to discuss the activities the LSE is pursuing or intends to pursue to support the development of out-of-state wind resources in time for the 2026 and 2030 needs.
+Use this section to discuss the activities the LSE is pursuing or intends to pursue to support the development of out-of-state wind resources in and the 2030 time frame.
 The LSE should discuss the potential it sees and the efforts it has undertaken or will undertake.

 Action Plan